NxPKG/khulnasoft-docs/content/magic-network-monitoring/routers/_index.md

 # Routers

-This section covers everything you need to send your router’s NetFlow or sFlow data to Cloudflare’s network.
+This section covers everything you need to send your router’s NetFlow or sFlow data to Khulnasoft’s network.

 {{<directory-listing showDescriptions=true char_limit=300 >}}